chadkluck/serverless-webservice-template-for-pipeline-atlantis/README.md

 );
 ```

-Note that an encrpytion key is used for cached data marked as `private` and an encrpytion key unique to the application is generated and stored for you on first deploy.
+Note that an encryption key is used for cached data marked as `private` and an encryption key unique to the application is generated and stored for you on first deploy.
 If you ever need to change the encryption key, just delete it from the parameter store and re-deploy the application.
 (The key check and generation is performed in the buildspec utilizing the tools/generate-put-keys.sh script.)

 You can add additional keys to the parameter store and they will automatically be brought in as long as they are saved on the application's SSM parameter store path.
 You can access all the keys for an app using `params.app.varname` within the Config class.
 You'll need to expose it to the rest of the application using a getter if necessary.
 There are methods to access other parameter store paths that you application may have access to.
 Just create an additional object with a different group name and path.